mhanki/Procrastinot/README.md

 ## About the App

-The app is still a work in progress.
-Find the roadmap for this project [here](https://github.com/users/mhanki/projects/17).
+**🏗 This app is still a work in progress.
+Find the current roadmap [here](https://github.com/users/mhanki/projects/17).**

-Create projects, manage issues and tasks, and collaborate with your team members
+---

+Procrastinot is an issue and task manager there to help you and your team stay organized as you work on projects.

 ## Features:

-- **Project Creation**: Create projects and define their details such as the project name, description, and individual tags to help track progress and keep your projects stay organized.
+- **Project Creation**: Create projects and define their details such as project name, description, and individual tags to help track progress and keep your projects organized.

-- **Issue and Task Management**: Create new tickets for any issues and tasks that will show a title, description, and the pre-defined project tags.
-Team members can pick or be assigned to tickets, and update tag values as the task is being worked on.
+- **Issue and Task Management**: Create tickets for any issues and tasks, displaying details such as title, description, and pre-defined project tags.
+Team members can pick or be assigned to tickets and update tag values as the task is being worked on.

 - **Collaborative Environment**: Easily add and remove team members and stay connected through real-time updates and comments.